 High protein for weight loss

-I love a high protein meal.
+I love a high-protein meal.
 Protein is found in meats as well as vegetable sources.
 The good news here is that higher protein food reduces obesity, type 2 diabetes, cardiovascular disease, muscle wasting (in the elderly), and more.
 Let me take a closer look at the role of protein in weight loss and maintenance.

 Several meta-analyses of shorter-term feeding studies of higher-protein energy-restriction diets clearly resulted in greater weight and fat loss, and preservation of lean mass compared to lower-protein energy-restriction diets.
 For example, one meta-analysis of 24 tightly controlled feeding trials compared higher-protein with lower-protein weight-loss diets lasting 12 ± 9 weeks in duration, including 1063 overweight or obese individuals aged 18 and 80 years of age.
-The higher-protein diets had from 27% to 35% of daily calories as as protein, compared to the lower-protein diets with only 16–21% protein.
+The higher-protein diets had from 27% to 35% of daily calories as protein, compared to the lower-protein diets with only 16–21% protein.
 The higher-protein diets caused significantly more weight loss and fat loss compared with the lower-protein diets.

 Higher protein foods reduced not only waist circumference but also triglycerides and blood pressure.
 Similar findings were found and reported in a meta-analysis among people with type 2 diabetes.

-Even better news is longer-term studies also show persistent body weight and fat mass loss from higher-protein weight-loss diets.
+The even better news is longer-term studies also show persistent body weight and fat mass loss from higher-protein weight-loss diets.
 Let’s look at some interesting ways protein foods helps in weight loss.

 Protein’s effect on appetite

-When you eat higher protein food, you’ll get a stronger feeling of fullness than from dietary fat or carbohydrates.
+When you eat a higher protein food, you’ll get a stronger feeling of fullness than from dietary fat or carbohydrates.
 This leads to a reduced daily food intake.

 This is because dietary protein stimulates peptide YY (PYY) and glucagon-like peptide 1 (GLP-1).
 These two hormones are associated with satiety and reduced food intake Also, the quantity of protein is related to the magnitude of PYY and GLP-1 secretion.